veliovgroup/spiderable-middleware/docs/meteor.md

   auth: 'APIUser:APIPass'
 });

-// meteor@>=3 use the next line for modern version for Meteor WebApp.connectHandlers.use(spiderable.handler.bind(spiderable));
+// meteor@>=3 use the next line for modern version of Meteor WebApp.connectHandlers.use(spiderable.handler.bind(spiderable));

 // meteor@<3 use the next line for meteor@2.x and meteor@1.x releases